yossibokorbleile/correa/README.md

 Correa is released under the [BSD 3-Clause License](md_LICENSE.html), which you should have received a copy of.

 ## UDER DEVELOPMENT
-### Once development and documentation is ready, a beta release will be made.
-Expected Q4 2023.
+### This is a public beta.
+Please use issues to report any bugs.